sbrycebarker/emailAppA6/emailAppA6/README.md

 This is a small Angular 6 app to show my HTML5 Email skills.

 ## How to
-* rum npm start in top emailAppA6 folder
+* Run npm start in top emailAppA6 folder
 * Fill out the form and the app will send you a styled email with the data from the form.